Traditional English foods to try

 English traditional foods can be – hmm – well shall we say unusual in other countries.
 For example in Canada we wouldn’t dream of trying a meat pie from a tin and when I mention Toad in the Hole to friends they give me that “oh no here comes some weird food” look.
 These are some pretty traditional foods in England.
 How many have you ever had?

-The following list of 21 traditional British foods may sound weird or unappetizing to those of you who haven’t been to England, but give them a try you never know you may just like them.
+The following list of 56 traditional British foods some of which may sound weird or unappetizing to those of you who haven’t been to England, but give them a try you never know you may just like them.

 1 Paste: I know it doesn’t sound appetizing but I loved this stuff as a kid and I still slather it on toast or a sarnie when I need a comfort snack.
 They come in a variety of flavours: Sardine and Tomato, Salmon, Bloater and a few others these are my favourites though.
 This is the dictionary definition of English Paste.